 Once you have resided in Peru for three years, you have the option to get an Immigrant Visa if you do not want to get Peruvian citizenship.

 This visa establishes long-term residency in Peru, so you will not have to renew your visa as often.
-However, since you will still be a foreigner, you will need to continue paying a foreigner’s tax while you are in Peru.
+However, since you will still be a foreigner, you will still need to pay foreigner’s taxes while you are in Peru.

 Of all of the countries on this list, you can get citizenship in Peru the fastest.
 In fact, you can apply for a Peruvian passport after just two years of residence.